Owoscaw/uni_notes/analysis 1/Basic logic and Sets.md

 Sets are a way to sort objects and incorporate them into mathematical statements.
 A set $X$ is a collection of objects.
 We write $a\in X$ if $a$ is an object that is described in $X$.
 We write $a\notin X$ if the object $a$ is not included in the set $X$.
 A set consisting of objects $x$ for which $A(x)$ is true is described as:
 $$\Huge X=\left\{x:A(x)\right\}$$
 In a set, the order of elements and how many times a single element appears does not matter.
-There are 4 main [[Set theory definitions|set operations]] that can be used to describe the intersection, union, complement, or difference of sets.
+There are 4 main [[Set theory definitions#Set operations|set operations]] that can be used to describe the intersection, union, complement, or difference of sets.

 Given two objects, $a$ and $b$, there is another object $(a,b)$ that is an ordered pair of $a$ and $b$.
 The order of objects in this pair matters, any other order is a new ordered pair.
 This is to say:
 $$\Huge(a_1,b_1)=(a_2,b_2)$$